Causal Document-Grounded Dialogue Pre-training: Introduction

 Overall, we refer to the two aforementioned strategies jointly as \underline{Causal} \underline{D}ocument-Grounded \underline{D}ialogue (CausalDD).
-We conduct adequate experiments and analyses on three DocGD benchmark datasets for both English and Chinese.
-The results under fully-supervised, few-shot, low-resource, and zero-shot settings demonstrate the effectiveness of our dataset construction and causally-perturbed pre-training strategies.
+We thoroughly conduct experiments and analyses on three DocGD benchmark datasets.
+Our results, obtained through fully-supervised, few-shot, low-resource, and zero-shot scenarios, and evaluated by both automatic and human assessment, convincingly demonstrate the effectiveness of our pre-training corpus construction and causally-perturbed pre-training strategy.
+Especially, CausalDD even outperforms GPT-3.5.